htruong/ezpi4me/README.md

 Prepare the image
 --

-Now you can run this script in this repo in any Linux distro to create a ezpi4me image.
+Now you can run the script in this repo in any Linux distro to create a ezpi4me image.
 Some of live distros are alright.
 Don't use Windows.

 If you want to also flash coreboot at the same time you clean the ME, you need